wprimett/wekp5/README.md

 Template taken from Wekinator input example bundle.
 Tested with public domain hosting to support remote OSC messages.

 OSC library cahgnged from from `osc-min` to `node-osc`.
-However, I have ont rested the orginal example so this may not be neccessary.
+However, I haven't tested the orginal example so this may not be neccessary.
 Some parts of the code have been commented out, meaning this can only be used to send OSC messages.

 # wekp5